 PSHE lessons in Year 9 take place every week and are led by the Form Tutor.
 The programme is wide-ranging and diverse, focusing upon the themes of life skills, how to manage change, relationships and self-awareness.
-Girls will be encouraged to become more reflective, aspirational and confident.
+Pupils will be encouraged to become more reflective, aspirational and confident.
 Particular topics will include friendships, peer pressure, drugs, alcohol, physical health and body image.

-In the Autumn Term, the girls will be focusing on their enterprise project working with the charity KYGN, a charity that provides education for girls in Mabogini.
-Alongside David Harkin, our entrepreneur in residence, the girls will design an educational app and participate in the United App Competition.
+In the Autumn Term, the pupils will be focusing on their enterprise project working with the charity KYGN, a charity that provides education for pupils in Mabogini.
 Mr McDermott, our Director of Careers & Guidance, will speak to the Year 9s about career advice and guidance in preparation for making their GCSE options.
-The girls are encouraged to consider the path that they may wish to take and all the subjects and choices that are available to them.
+The pupils are encouraged to consider the path that they may wish to take and all the subjects and choices that are available to them.

-In the Spring Term, as the girls are becoming increasingly aware of their bodies and of the opposite sex, we provide a programme that deals with some of the broader issues of relationships, emotions, contraception and sexually transmitted infections.
+In the Spring Term, as the pupils are becoming increasingly aware of their bodies and of the opposite sex, we provide a programme that deals with some of the broader issues of relationships, emotions, contraception and sexually transmitted infections.

-In the Summer Term, the girls will look at emotional resilience with a focus on peer pressure.
-This can be a time when girls feel they should experiment with smoking and alcohol; these sessions are designed to highlight the dangers and ensure that the girls are fully prepared to deal with any pressure from others that they may be faced with.
+In the Summer Term, the pupils will look at emotional resilience with a focus on peer pressure.
+This can be a time when pupils feel they should experiment with smoking and alcohol; these sessions are designed to highlight the dangers and ensure that the pupils are fully prepared to deal with any pressure from others that they may be faced with.